chris-townsend/project-one/README.md

 5. The page will automatically refresh and will take a short time to publish the page.
 The page should turn green once the site has been deployed.
 ![Refresh](./assets/images/ready-to-publish.webp)

-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the published site [link](https://github.com) in the "GitHub Pages" section.
 ![Published URL](./assets/images/your-site-is-published.webp)

 ### Forking the GitHub Repository